-With a career spanning almost seventy five years, over sixty motion pictures, five Tony Awards, star of the longest-running detective drama series in TV history, the elderly well known actress Angela Lansbury has – in recent years – been spotted occasionally in Ballycotton where she had a holiday home.
-Lansbury is now aged 90 and has Irish Citizenship and spends most of her time outside of Ireland.
+With a career spanning almost 75 years, over 60 motion pictures, 5 Tony Awards, star of the longest-running detective drama series in TV history Murder She Wrote, the elderly well known actress Angela Lansbury has – in recent years – been spotted occasionally in Ballycotton as she had a home in Conna from the 1970s followed by Shanagarry more recently.
+Lansbury is now aged 90 and has Irish Citizenship but spends most of her time outside of Ireland.

 If you never saw Lansbury in Ireland then fear not!, The Audi Dublin International Film Festival have today announced to welcome Angela Lansbury to Dublin this February.